monitorjbl/json-view/README.md

 import com.monitorjbl.json.JsonView;
 import static com.monitorjbl.json.Match.match;

+//get a list of the objects
 List<MyObject> list = myObjectService.list();

-JsonView.with(list).onClass(MyObject.class, match()
+String json = mapper.writeValueAsString(JsonView.with(list).onClass(MyObject.class, match()
       .exclude("*")
-      .include("name"));
+      .include("name")));
 ```

 Wildcards are implemented with trenary logic.
 If you specify a matcher without a wildcard, it will supercede any other matchers with a wildcard.

-### Class Matchers
+### Class matchers

 You can also ignore fields on classes referenced by a class!
 Simply reference the field in a dot-path to do this.
 In the below example, the field `id` on the class `MySmallObject` is ignored: